alexsmithfanning/group-website-project/README.md

 If you find an issue with the code, create an issue for it and the group will look it over.

 To create an issue, go to the **issues tab** and and click on `New Issue`.

+## Creating a GitHub account

+In order to access GitHub, you first need to create an account.
+If you don't have one, get one now.
+A GitHub account is free and you get access to all the cool features that GitHub (and Git) provide!

+## Using Git

+First and foremost, you need to know the basics of Git and how to install it.
+[Head on over here](https://git-scm.com/doc) to see the documentation and reference implementation.